Outdoor Bulb String Lights

 - Ladder, screwdriver, drill etc.

-String lights can be placed virtually anywhere in the yard or around the property.
-Some ideas on where to hang string lights include:
+Outdoor bulb string lights can be placed virtually anywhere in the yard or around the property.
+Some ideas on where to hang outdoor bulb string lights include:

 - Between trees